 Fertilized by years of goat droppings, Moore now uses the soil to grow veggies — collard greens, kale, turnips, broccoli.
 He’s also building a greenhouse.

 “It’s therapy,” he said.
 “It keeps us active, me and the wife.”

-Moore and his wife aren’t official members of SFHA, but last summer, they sold produce at the Spring Lake Farmers Market — cantaloupe, watermelon, peas.
+Moore and his wife aren’t official members of SFHA, but last summer, they sold produce at the Sandhills Farmers Market of Spring Lake — cantaloupe, watermelon, peas.
 They’re also well versed in the ways heirs’ properties can lead to land loss.